ethanlam93/work-day-scheduler/README.md

 <h1>DETAILS</h1>

-1.This project requires the use of Moment.Js to obtain the dynamic date and time for the schedule 2.
+1. This project requires the use of Moment.Js to obtain the dynamic date and time for the schedule 2.